xia2/xia2/doc/sphinx/multiplex/intensity_based_clustering.rst

 or on density-based analysis of the cosym coordinates (``clustering.method=coordinate``).
 See the publication at https://doi.org/10.1107/S2059798325004589 for more details of the density-based analysis.

 Both methods share some common criteria when deciding which clusters to be output.
-These are tailorable via commandline input.
+These are tailorable via command-line input.

 1. They have at least a completeness of ``min_completeness`` (default value 0).
 2. They have at least a multiplicity of ``min_multiplicity`` (default value 0).